ttkorhonen/e3pages/docs/quickstart/2_sample_ioc.md

 ## Create the startup script

-A very minimal startup script to illustrate what a "typical" IOC in e3 looks like:
+A very minimal startup script to illustrate what a 'typical' IOC in e3 looks like:

 ```console
 [iocuser@host:~]$ touch st.cmd